 Those international students classified as Texas residents for tuition purposes must still enroll in the UT System Health Insurance Plan unless approved for a waiver according to the UT System established criteria.

 Global Relations and Agreements

-The Global Relations and Agreements unit provides support and assistance to university faculty and staff with the development of international relations; this includes creating the agreements and hosting delegations from foreign universities.
-Additionally, this unit coordinates the UTSA Summer Programs that are offered to students from partner institution.
-For more information, please visit https://navigator.international.utsa.edu
+The Global Relations and Agreements unit provides assistance to university faculty and staff for the development of international relations; this includes creating the agreements and hosting delegations from foreign universities.
+Additionally, this unit coordinates the UTSA Summer Programs that are offered to students from partner institutions.
+For more information, please visit http://international.utsa.edu/linkages